brown-ccv/honeycomb-docs/docs/quick_start.md

 ### 3. Install the dependencies.

+**Electron Dependencies**
+Honeycomb relies on Electron to package the cros-platform desktop applications.
+Before starting, you will need to install Electron's pre-requisites.
+You can find instructions [here](https://www.electronjs.org/docs/development) for you specific OS

+**Honeycomb npm packages**
-You may first need to install Node.js (https://nodejs.org/en/download/) before being able to use npm commands in the terminal.
-Then you will be able to install the dependencies for HoneyComb using
+Once [Node.js](https://nodejs.org/en/download/) is installed you will able to use `npm` commands in the terminal.
+To install the dependencies for HoneyComb run the following command at the terminal (remember you need `cd your-new-task-name` before)

 ```
 npm install